October 18 – 26, 2026 · Pisac, Peru

 What's Included

-Nine days of ceremony, medicine, movement, and brotherhood in the Andes.
+Nine days of ceremony, plant medicine, movement, and brotherhood in the Andes.

 01